 This part of the trek is a lot busier, we walk at a lot slower pace and regularly have to stop to let mules pass.
 You really don’t want to get in their way.
 But that’s great, just an opportunity to take more photos.

-Arriving into Mount Toubkal base camp just before 1pm, it’s such an amazing sight.
+Arriving at Mount Toubkal base camp just before 1 pm, it’s such an amazing sight.
 The mountain weather is starting to creep in, thunder is rumbling away and very soon the rain comes.
 It’s a mad dash to quickly put all the tents up before everyone gets wet!

 Dinner is an amazing banquet, laid out for us in the tent.
-The food just keep coming and it’s amazing.
+The food keeps coming and it’s amazing.
 We have a tough hike ahead so it’s a good excuse to eat lots!
-Bedtime doesn’t come soon enough at 10pm, ready for the early start the next day.
+Bedtime doesn’t come soon enough at 10 pm, ready for the early start the next day.

 - Make sure your tent is well put up otherwise a big downpour might cause a few leaks!